top of page

 Tony Hawk 3

-Tony Hawk's Pro Skater 3 for Nintendo GameCube
+Tony Hawk's Pro Skater 3 on Nintendo GameCube

 The series peaked here.
-You have much more control & the points scale like crazy.
-It has the best levels and unlockables, including XMen's Wolverine & Star Wars' Darth Maul.
-Three games in three years, each better than the last.
+You get more control and the points scale like crazy.
+It has the best levels and unlockables by far, including X-Men's Wolverine and Darth Maul from Star Wars: The Phantom Menace.
+Thats three games in as many years, each better than the last!

 Release: Oct 30, 2001